Leilah Babirye

-Leilah Babirye (born 1985) is a Ugandan artist living and working in Brooklyn, New York.
-Outed in her native country as a lesbian and underground LGBTQ+ activist, Babirye’s work is of large-scale ceramics, wooden sculptures, African masks, as well as drawings and paintings on paper.
+Leilah Babirye is a Ugandan artist living and working in Brooklyn, New York.
+Outed in her native country as a lesbian and underground LGBTQ+ activist, Babirye's work is of large-scale ceramics, wooden sculptures, African masks, as well as drawings and paintings on paper.
 Babirye has had exhibitions at the Gordon Robichaux Gallery and the Socrates Sculpture Park in New York, as well as the Stephen Friedman Gallery in London.
-She has also produced work for Heidi Slimane for Celine’s Art Project.
+She has also produced work for Heidi Slimane for Celine's Art Project.

 Biography

 Babirye was born and raised in Kampala, where she attended Makerere University from 2007 to 2010 where she studied art.
-Babirye identifies as a lesbian woman, where her sexual orientation caused her to face discrimination and public humiliation as it is considered illegal to be openly homosexual in Uganda.
+Babirye is a lesbian.
+Her sexual orientation caused her to face discrimination and public humiliation as it is considered illegal to be openly homosexual in Uganda.

-In 2015, Babirye was publicly outed in Uganda’s press, was denied supervision from her tutors during her Master’s at Makerere University due to her sexuality, and was disowned from her family.
-These events led Babirye to apply to artist residencies in the United Kingdom, Sweden, and the United States, the latter accepting her application for a residency at Fire Island, a notorious gay holiday destination.
+In 2015, Babirye was publicly outed in Uganda's press, was denied supervision from her tutors during her Master's at Makerere University due to her sexuality, and was disowned from her family.
+These events led Babirye to apply to artist residencies in the United Kingdom, Sweden, and the United States, the latter accepting her application for a residency in Fire Island, a popular gay destination in New York's Long Island.

 In 2018, Babirye applied for and received asylum in the United States with aid from the African Services Committee, the New York City Anti-Violence Project, and the African Human Rights Coalition who specialize in representing LGBTQIA+ refugees.
 After her residency at Fire Island, Babirye was connected with Sam Gordon, the owner of Gordon Robichaux gallery.
-Gordon was interested in Babirye’s work and wanted to exhibit her art at his gallery, however, Babirye had only been drawing and painting so Gordon gave her his backyard as a space for her to work.
+Gordon was interested in Babirye's work and wanted to exhibit her art at his gallery, however, Babirye had only been drawing and painting so Gordon gave her his backyard as a space for her to work.

-Babirye still resides and works in Brooklyn, New York today.
-She continues to represent and avocate for the LGBTQIA+ community, as well as representing her Ugandan culture and queer identity.
-Babirye supports the Kakuma refugee camp in Nairobi, Kenya, as well as working alongside the African Service Committee to advocate and assist LGBTQIA+ asylum-seeking people.